-Newmont Waihi Gold operates both the Martha Mine open pit and the Favona Underground Mine in Waihi and has recently started the Trio development project that provides exploration access to the new Trio underground mine in Waihi.
-We also undertake exploration activities to investigate other areas to determine whether they may contain a viable mineral deposit.
+Newmont Waihi Gold operates both the Martha Mine open pit and the Favona and Trio underground mines in Waihi.
+We also undertake exploration activities in other areas.

 With a population of about 4,700 people, the town of Waihi is situated on the east coast of the North Island of New Zealand.
 The surrounding area supports horticulture and dairy farming.
 Waihi is an important service centre for these activities, as well as playing an increasing role in tourism.

 Waihi township is within 90 minutes' drive of half the population of New Zealand, including the major cities of Hamilton, Auckland, Rotorua and Tauranga.

 Waihi township slopes gently down from the foot of Martha Hill to the Ohinemuri River and has an altitude averaging about 90m above sea level.

 The climate of Waihi is affected by its local topography.
 The rainfall in Waihi is relatively high, averaging in excess of 2,100 mm/year.
 The township lies at the northern end of an elevated basin, which is the source of the Ohinemuri River and its tributaries.
 The Ohinemuri River flows westwards just south of the town and then through the Karangahake Gorge to the Firth of Thames.

 The mining licence was granted for the open pit Martha Mine in 1987.
 The Favona underground operation, begun in 2004, has been producing ore from stopes since 2006.
 Martha and Favona produce, on average, around 100,000 ounces of gold and around 750,000 ounces of silver annually.
 In 2011 the Trio underground mine began production.